brianisbrilliant/drivingsim/README.md

 # drivingsim
 An unreal project to talk to the driving sim at WSU.

-The Message "#id Unreal\n" works great. the message "~M 0 0 0 0 0 0 2 0 0 0 0 9.81 0 0 0" does not.
-When SimCorDX gets it, it has a space in front of it and another gibberish character.
-I don't know why.

-// okay!
+// Okay!
 I've got it working.
-// let's test it all!
+// Let's test it all!

 Manually moving the xyz position.
 X slides the platform forward and back (NOT touchy, had it to +-90 and it was only moderate movement.